COUPON: Save 27% off your entire Helix order with code NAPLAB27. Expires 8/1/25.

 Support & Sleeping Positions

-The Helix Plus has excellent support.
-During our tests, I felt well-supported in all sleeping positions.
-The mattress is built with an 8.5” pocketed coil unit.
-This is notably thicker than the 7.9” average support layer, based on all of our tests to date.
+Support on the Helix Plus is excellent.
+During our tests, I felt well supported in all sleeping positions.
+The mattress is equipped with a 8.0″ support layer.
+This is 0.08″ thicker than the average support layer thickness of 7.92″, based on all of our tests to date.

 Check out the table below to see the sleeper weights and sleeping positions that would be best suited for this mattress.